TiekoKrijgsman/TiekoKrijgsman.github.io/README.md

 ## How to Run the Project Locally

 ### **Credits**
-If this is a solo project, you can simply mention your name.
-If you used resources or inspirations, list them here.

 Developed by Tieko Krijgsman.

 This project was completed as part of the Web Markup course at Inholland.
 Special thanks to the instructors for their guidance.